 Since the company was already involved in skincare products, launching a men’s product category transformed Dove into a multi-billion dollar giant.

-This is a classic brand extension example – where businesses leverage their brand awareness and authority to expand their clientele and open up new sales channels.
+This is a classic brand extension example – businesses leverage their brand awareness and authority to expand their clientele and open new sales channels.

-In this blog post, you will learn more about brand extension and see a few clever examples to learn how you can do it too.
+In this blog post, you will learn more about brand extension and see a few clever examples to learn how you can do it, too.
+We’ve also shared some poor examples of brand extension, and why those campaigns didn’t work.

 What Is Brand Extension?